 Purpose and Scope of the Procedure

-This BSC Procedure (BSCP) defines the processes that Suppliers will use to initiate changes of Supplier Agent(s) in respect of multiple Non Half Hourly (NHH) Supplier Volume Allocation (SVA) Metering Systems, where the number of Metering Systems involved exceeds a threshold established by the BSC Panel (the Panel).
+This BSC Procedure (BSCP) defines the processes that Suppliers will use to initiate changes of Supplier Agent(s) in respect of multiple Supplier Volume Allocation (SVA) Metering Systems, where the number of Metering Systems involved exceeds a threshold established by the BSC Panel (the Panel).
 This threshold will be published on the BSC Website.
 This BSCP is not intended for use in the event of a failing Supplier Agent and will not be used where there is a coincident change of Supplier and Supplier Agent.
 It describes the method by which Suppliers will submit an application for such a change of agent(s) (hereafter referred to as a bulk change of agent) to BSCCo for consideration by the Panel and the process by which the Panel will make its determinations and communicate its decisions to the Supplier.
 The purpose of this BSCP is to ensure that bulk changes of agent are only carried out where the Panel is satisfied that the Supplier, Supplier Agents and Supplier Meter Registration Agents (SMRAs) involved can undertake the necessary procedures in a controlled and competent manner without adversely impacting their daily operations and other Suppliers within the Supplier Meter Registration Service (SMRS); thereby protecting the integrity of Settlement.
-For the avoidance of doubt, appointment of SVA Meter Operator Agents (MOAs) is not in scope for this BSCP as these appointments will take place in accordance with the Retail Energy Code (REC) Metering Operations Schedule.
+For the avoidance of doubt, appointment of SVA Meter Operator Agents (MOAs) remains in scope for this BSCP although these appointments take place in accordance with the Retail Energy Code (REC) Metering Operations Schedule.

 Main Users of Procedure and their Responsibilities